 11.3.
 Triple Top vs Head and Shoulders

-Both of them are considered among the most reliable reversal patterns for a downtrend in technical analysis.
+Both of them are considered among the most well-known major reversal patterns for a downtrend in technical analysis.
 While they share a similar purpose and strategy, their defining structural features are different.

 Both patterns are confirmed by a decisive break below their respective necklines and are traded in a similar fashion.
-The key distinction is the shape of the peak, which tells a slightly different story about the market’s market psychology exhaustion, but ultimately leads to the same bearish conclusion.
+The key distinction is the shape of the peak, which tells a slightly different story about the market’s psychological exhaustion, but ultimately leads to the same bearish conclusion.

 12. Real-World Examples of Successful Trades

-Seeing the triple top pattern in action helps solidify understanding.
-Here are two hypothetical examples of how this bearish reversal formation can play out.
+Seeing the triple top pattern in action on historical charts helps solidify understanding.
+Here are two real-world examples of how this bearish reversal formation has actually played out in major markets.

 13. FAQs